fabel134/metagenomics-workshop/_extras/faq.md

 ### What does this workshop cover?

-This workshop teaches data management and analysis for genomics research including: best practices for organization of bioinformatics projects and data, use of command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.
+This workshop teaches data management and analysis for metagenomics research including: best practices for organization of bioinformatics projects and data, use command-line tools to perform quality control, taxonomic assignment, and diversity exploration.

 ### What experience do learners need to have before this workshop?
 What will they be able to do by the end of the workshop?

 This lesson assumes no prior experience with the tools covered in the workshop.
-However, learners are expected to have some familiarity with biological concepts, including the concept of genomic variation within a population.
+However, learners are expected to have some familiarity with biological concepts, including the concept of metagenomic variation within a population.
 By the end of the workshop, learners will be able to:

-- structure their metadata, organize and document their genomics data and bioinformatics workflow, and access data on the NCBI sequence read archive (SRA) database,
+- structure their metadata, organize and document their metagenomics data and bioinformatics workflow, and access data on the NCBI sequence read archive (SRA) database,
 - navigate their file systems, create, copy, move, and remove files and directories, and automate repetitive tasks using scripts and wildcards,
 - use command-line tools to perform quality control, align reads to a reference genome, and identify and visualize between-sample variation,
 - work with Amazon AWS cloud computing and transfer data between their local computer and cloud resources.